 I am currently a developer and consultant for a top Salesforce Consulting Partner, where I’ve worked on or led over 30 projects for clients including Disney, Siebert Financial Corp., and Santa Clara Valley Transportation Authority.
 I’m hoping to bring my expertise building custom user interfaces, back end processes, integrations, and public-facing Community sites to a company that has a big vision for their own Salesforce org.

 42 is a non-profit, project-based computer science school focused on software fundamentals, collaboration, and technical rigor.
 It is 100% free, and there are no teachers, as learning is peer-to-peer.
-Students organize small groups for multi-week immersions in topics including the C Language, Computer Graphics, Algorithm Design and Analysis, C++, PHP and Web Development, Operating Systems, and Machine Learning.
+Students organize small groups for multi-week immersions in topics including the C language, Computer Graphics, Algorithm Design and Analysis, C++, Web Development, Operating Systems, and Machine Learning.
 These skills are then applied to projects that must be rigorously defended before moving on to new topics.

 "My God is 42 impressive.
 This is not another programming bootcamp.
 It's another MIT."

 "42 might be one of the most ambitious experiments in engineering education."

 "The way that the students talk about learning there, you feel like its nothing that's ever been created before."

 I'm a great big fan of the San Francisco Giants and the Golden State Warriors.
 I'm in the process of setting an unofficial sock-related world record.
 I owned the same Nokia brick cell phone from 2006 to 2016.
 My dream is to someday be a contestant on Survivor.
 I have two cats, Mooj and Chalupa Supreme.
 My favorite food is a vegetarian roti from Ali's Trinidad Roti Shop.